Poetry Favorites

 A Part of Thee, by Richard Rose

-Account of an Awakening, by William Samuel
+Account of an Awakening, William Samuel

 (Melody of the Woodcutter and the King)